Growing Dahlias in Hot Climates

 Plant Where There’s Light Afternoon Shade

 Dahlias need at least 6 hours of sunlight per day, but prefer 10-12+ hours per day.
 Some people say that the secret to successful dahlias in hot climates is to plant them where they get a little bit of dappled shade in the hottest part of the day.
-Some people will even set up a structure to hold shade cloth over their dahlias.
-It is important to strike a balance between providing your dahlias with enough sun, while giving them some relief from the hottest part of the day.
+Also, some people construct a structure to hold shade cloth over their dahlias.
+It is important to strike a balance between providing your dahlias with enough sun, while providing a little relief from the hottest parts of the day.

 Mulching Dahlias to Keep Roots Cool

 Dahlia’s feeder roots are shallow: usually within the top one inch of the soil.
 Mulching dahlias in warmer climates can help keep the plant cool.
 Apply mulch about 2-3 inches deep.
 Arborist chips are my personal favorite mulch for dahlias.
-Wood chips, straw, hazelnut shells, or leaves will also work.
-Avoid bark dust as it can pack tightly and resist water.
+Wood chips, bark, herbicide-free straw, hazelnut shells, sawdust, or leaves will also work well.

 Misting Dahlias for Afternoon Heat Relief

-Dahlias can benefit from a misting or light shower with the garden hose during the hottest part of the day.
-Interestingly, the water evaporating from the leaves will help to cool the plant down.
+Dahlias are said to benefit from a misting or light shower with the garden hose during the hottest part of the day.
+Interestingly, the water evaporating from the leaves supposedly will help to cool the plant down.

 Of course, a consistent watering schedule will be important when growing dahlias in hot climates.
 Water deeply and less often, whenever possible.
 Usually, people water their dahlia garden 1-2 times per week.